 4. Pleural Thickening

-Asbestos exposure can cause the pleura, the membrane surrounding the lungs, to thicken.
-This condition can restrict lung expansion, leading to chest pain and breathing difficulties.
+Asbestos exposure brings about the thickening of the pleura, which is the membrane around the lungs.
+This condition can restrict lung expansion, lead to chest pain, and trouble breathing.

 Understanding the Hidden Dangers